Yoav666s/dnd-wiki/collections/_drafts/classes/magician/main.md

 When a trick requires a saving throw, the DC equals 8 + your Charisma modifier + your proficiency bonus.

-**Effortless Performance.** When you fail a Dexterity (Sleight of Hand) or Charisma (Deception or Performance) check, you can expend a Trickery die, rolling it and adding the number rolled to the total, possiblity turning the failure into a success.
+**Effortless Performance.** When you fail a Dexterity (Sleight of Hand) or Charisma (Deception or Performance) check, you can expend a Trickery die, rolling it and adding the number rolled to the total, possibly turning the failure into a success.

 **Misdirected Strike.** Before you make a weapon or attack or unarmed strike, you can expend a Trickery die to feint a different attack.
 Roll the die and add the number rolled to the attack roll.